|

 area and the services provided

-local level between users and providers of services to increase
+and local level between users and providers of services

-partnership in areas such as community care, safer communities,
+to increase partnership in areas such as community care,

-as a distinctive and significant public service provider
+recognised as a distinctive and significant public service

-and resourced accordingly.
-The need for partnership between
+provider and resourced accordingly.
+The need for partnership

-this sector, local authorities and the health service is
+between this sector, local authorities and the health

-the key to accountability and to ensuring the services they
+service is the key to accountability and to ensuring the

 We must establish new, democratic processes to run our